Chicago Roof Crush Auto Accident Attorneys

 A roof crush most frequently occurs in rollover accidents.
 Roof crushes occur when the roof supports of a car or SUV are not strong enough to withstand the force and weight of the vehicle in an accident.
 Roof crushes can result in serious head, neck and spinal cord injuries.

 Accidents involving a roof crush involve complex legal issues, with multiple causes of action, including a possible negligence claim against another motorist and a product liability claim against the auto manufacturer.
-At Ankin Law Offices, LLC, our team of Chicago auto accident attorneys will closely examine the circumstances of your roof crush accident to determine whether the other driver and/or the vehicle manufacturer could be liable for your injuries.
+At Ankin Law, our team of Chicago auto accident attorneys will closely examine the circumstances of your roof crush accident to determine whether the other driver and/or the vehicle manufacturer could be liable for your injuries.

 Contact our office at (800) 442-6546 to schedule a free consultation with one of our Chicago roof crush attorneys to learn more about your legal rights and remedies following a rollover accident involving a roof crush.